Find the Best Mortgage

 Hard Credit Checks

-A hard credit check on your credit bureau does not immediately reduce your credit score.
+A hard credit check on your credit report does not immediately reduce your credit score.
 The credit rating agency will know who pulls your credit score and why.
 Multiple mortgage brokers or lenders completing hard credit checks within 45 days will be grouped as only one credit hit by the credit rating agency.
 Some credit rating points will be deducted from your credit score, but those will be reinstated with your timely bill payments over a few quarters.

 Soft Credit Checks